WSU-kduncan/f23cicd-JoshuaHoke/README-CI.md

 ## Part 2 - GitHub Actions and DockerHub

 - Process to create public repo in DockerHub
-	-
+	- First of all you need to have a Dockerhub account.
+Go to the repositories screen.
+Click the "Create Repository" button.
+	- After that, you simply configure the settings for the repository, such as:
+		- Namespace/Owner: Choose your DockerHub username or an organization you belong to.
+		- Repository Name: Give your repository a (unique) name.
+                - Visibility: Choose "Public" to make the repository public.
+                - Repository Type: Choose "Image" for a regular Docker image repository.
+        - Next you can optionally add a description of your repo and you can optionally link your GitHub repo to automatically build Docker images whenever you push changes to your source code.
+	- After dealing with those choices, click the "Create" button to create your repo.
 - How to authenticate with DockerHub via CLI using Dockerhub credentials
+	- Use the docker login command.
+This command prompts you to enter your DockerHub username and password to establish a secure connection to DockerHub: `docker login -u <your-username>`.
+          You'll be prompted to enter your DockerHub password.
+Type your password and press Enter.
+          That's all there is to it.
+If the login is successful, you'll see a message telling you so.
         - what credentials would you recommend providing?
+		- I would recommend using a PAT instead of a password.
 - How to push container image to Dockerhub (without GitHub Actions)

 - **Link** to your DockerHub repository
 - Configuring GitHub Secrets
   - How to set a secret